chmodgaurav/AI_Video_Assistant/README.md

 WHISPER_MODEL=small
 ```

-- `MISTRAL_API_KEY` is required for summarization, extraction, title generation, and RAG chat.
+- `MISTRAL_API_KEY` — required for summarization, extraction, title generation, and RAG chat
-- `SARVAM_API_KEY` is required only when using `hinglish` transcription.
+- `SARVAM_API_KEY` — required only when using `hinglish` transcription
-- `WHISPER_MODEL` defaults to `small` if not set.
+- `WHISPER_MODEL` — defaults to `small` if unset

 ## Usage

-### 1. CLI mode
+### CLI

-Run the main pipeline from `main.py`:

 ```bash
 python main.py
 ```

-The CLI prompts for a YouTube URL or a local file path and a language option.
+Prompts for a YouTube URL or local file path, then a language option:

-Supported language values:

 - `english` — local Whisper transcription
-- `hinglish` — Sarvam transcription with Hinglish support
+- `hinglish` — Sarvam transcription

-### 2. Streamlit UI
+### Streamlit UI

-Start the app with:

 ```bash
 streamlit run streamlit_app.py
 ```

-Open the local Streamlit URL shown in the terminal to use the web interface.
+Open the local URL shown in the terminal to upload a file or paste a link through the browser.

-### 3. Test script

-Run `test.py` to execute the pipeline against a sample YouTube URL:
+### Sample run

 ```bash
 python test.py
 ```

-## Project Structure

-- `main.py` — CLI entry point and pipeline orchestration
-- `streamlit_app.py` — Streamlit user interface
-- `core/` — main AI pipeline components
-  - `audio_processor.py` — download/convert audio and chunk WAV files
-  - `transcriber.py` — Whisper and Sarvam transcription logic
-  - `summarizer.py` — transcript summarization and title generation
-  - `extractor.py` — action items, decisions, and question extraction
-  - `rag_engine.py` — retrieval-augmented generation chain and question answering
-  - `vector_store.py` — embeddings and Chroma vector store persistence
-- `utils/` — supporting utilities
-  - `audio_processor.py` — audio download/conversion and chunking functions
+Runs the full pipeline end-to-end against a sample YouTube URL for a quick smoke test.

 ## Notes

-- `yt-dlp` is used for downloading audio from YouTube links.
+- `yt-dlp` handles YouTube audio extraction.
-- `whisper` requires a local model and may use significant disk space.
+- `openai-whisper` downloads and caches a local model on first use — this can take significant disk space depending on `WHISPER_MODEL`.
-- `pydub` and `ffmpeg` are required for audio format conversion and chunking.
+- `pydub` + `ffmpeg` handle audio format conversion and chunking.
-- The RAG chat uses Chroma and Hugging Face embeddings for retrieval.
+- The RAG chat uses Chroma with Hugging Face embeddings for transcript retrieval.

 ## License